The 5 Raisons d'Être of Testing

 — Jimmy from Nebraska

 Don’t get it twisted Jimmy, I didn’t say it was unimportant: the other reasons are just more important.
-Most of the time you’ll eventually try the feature (open the website, click Siamese, watch in awe as your cat appears on the screen) after having written the code — which is as much information as you’ll get from a test.
+Most of the time you’ll eventually try the feature after having written the code — which is as much information as you’ll get from a test.
 You will catch bugs like “trying to open cat.jpg instead of cat.png” straight away anyway.

 Running tests as you write the code is mostly a time saver when you develop a feature, as you (usually) have a single command to run in order to check that you’ve done things correctly.
 Also, by writing tests close to your spec, it acts as a deadline (once your tests are green, you’re done, you can move on to something else).
 Moreover by first writing a (failing) test when tasked with fixing a bug you ensure that the bug actually exists.
 This is typical TDD.